choiisla2545/cs34-jellowcommunicator-docs/docs/alex/60-board-customization.md

 You can create a new custom board by tapping the **+ (Add Board)** icon on the main screen.

 1. Tap the **+ (Add Board)** icon.
 2. Enter a name for the board.
-Examples include:
-- Daily Activities
-- School
-- Going Out
-- Favorite Foods
 3. Select a photo or image that represents the board.
 4. Choose the preferred language and accent settings, if available.
 5. Tap **Continue** to create the board.